BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 * Seed on Ledger in fireproof home safe
 * Key on Cryptosteel in safety deposit box

+When thinking about these assets, you should also consider their purpose: whether they're long-term investments or currencies intended for trades.
+This is a topic you'll return to in Step 9.

 Finally, you should consider whether there are other, more non-physical assets that you want to protect.
 Do you care about ***privacy*** regarding your identity?
 Are you concerned about ***compartmentalizing*** your activities?
 Do you want to ensure ***confidentiality*** of your total funds?
 Is ***ease of access*** something that you want to protect?

 {blurb, class: tip}
 **List each asset of value to you, including funds, keys, and non-physical assets that you want to protect.**
 {/blurb}

 ***Alice’s Story.** Alice is a Bitcoin investor.
 Subsequent to its rise to \$1,000 in late 2013, she used a Coinbase account to buy at various dips.
 She invested about \$50,000 at prices between \$250 and \$400 between 2014 and 2016, netting a total of 150 BTC.
 She stopped investing after the price permanently climbed above \$400.*